Solaris (novel): Criticism and interpretations

 In an interview, Lem said that the novel "has always been a juicy prey for critics", with interpretations ranging from that of Freudianism, critique of contact and colonialism, to anticommunism, proponents of the latter view holding that the Ocean represents the Soviet Union and the people on the space station represent the satellite countries of Central and Eastern Europe.
 He also commented on the absurdity of the book cover blurb for the 1976 edition, which said the novel "expressed the humanistic beliefs of the author about high moral qualities of the human".
 Lem noted that the critic who promulgated the Freudian idea actually blundered by basing his psychoanalysis on dialogue from the English translation, whereas his diagnosis would fail on the idioms in the original Polish text.

-English translation
+English translations

 Both the original Polish version of the novel (published in 1961) and its English translation are titled Solaris.
 Jean-Michel Jasiensko published his French translation in 1964 and that version was the basis of Joanna Kilmartin and Steve Cox's English translation (Walker and Company, 1970; Faber and Faber, 1971).
 Lem, who read English fluently, repeatedly voiced his disappointment with the Kilmartin–Cox version.

 In 2011, Bill Johnston completed an English translation from the Polish.
 Lem's wife and son reviewed this version more favorably: "We are very content with Professor Johnston's work, that seems to have captured the spirit of the original."
 It was released as an audio book and later in an Amazon Kindle edition (2014, ISBN 978-83-63471-41-5).
-Legal issues have prevented this translation from appearing in print.
+Due to legal issues, this translation did not appear in print until 2024, when Conversation Tree Press published a fine press edition of the book.